Supreme Court nominee: What happens after Trump announces his choice?

 Could the Senate fill the vacancy after the election?

 The Senate would have until Jan.
-20, the date of the presidential inauguration, to act on Trump's nominee.
-If Trump were reelected and his pick had not been confirmed by the inauguration, he could renominate his pick as soon as his second term began.
+20, the date of the presidential inauguration, to act on Barrett.
+If Trump were reelected and she had not been confirmed by the inauguration, he could renominate her as soon as his second term began.

 Didn't McConnell say in 2016 that the Senate shouldn't hold Supreme Court votes in a presidential election year?